isisabraham/ecommerce-sales-analysis/README.md

 - 📁 **Python** → Scripts for data analysis

 ## Example Insights:
-✔️ Best-selling products
+✔️ Top-selling products (Which products generate the most revenue?)
-✔️ Monthly sales growth
+✔️ Sales performance by region (Which locations bring in the highest sales?)
-✔️ Customer segmentation
+✔️ Customer segmentation by purchase behavior (Who are the high-value customers?)
-✔️ Impact of marketing campaigns
+✔️ Profitability by product category (Which product categories have the highest margins?)